-Contact Felicity Smith 01722 742526 email firstname.lastname@example.org
+Contact.
+Felicity Smith 01722 742526 email firstname.lastname@example.org

 The Society was founded in 1977 with the aim of stimulating interest among local residents in the history of Wilton and the wider world.
 Guest speakers are invited to talk on a range of topics of both local and national significance.

 The Society is self-funded through a modest annual membership fee of £6 for 6 talks.
 Additional funds are raised through raffles and the sale of light refreshments.
 Non-members are welcome as guests and charged £2 per meeting.

 A programme of events is published in advance and forthcoming talks are advertised on posters and in the local press.

 Past talks of local interest have included carpet weaving in Wilton, the Earls of Pembroke, the history of Wilton House grounds and art collection, prominent women of Wilton and the Salisbury War Memorial.
 Of more general interest there have been talks on the Tower of London, early flying pioneers, Morris Dancing and Jack the Ripper.

 The following talks are planned for 2019:

 Jan 21st – What does a Blue Badge Guide do?
 (John Cutland)

 July 15th – Ladies of the Tower (Tony Strafford)

 Nov 18th – Ticket to Ride (Judy Rouse)